Security & Cryptography II - Exercises

 -

 Remember that we identified a potential attack during the reservation phase: the attacker could just reserve all available DC rounds.
-To mitigate the attack we introduce the scheme, in which all keys are revealed and therefore the attacker will loose at least one key in the key graph.
-Therefore this kind of manipulation is not helpfull for the attacker in the long run.
-Yet there is still a slight attack on availability -- more specfic: the attacker can hinder someone (but the attacker cannot choose which one) to send within any "meta round" (with "meat-round" I mean one cycle of: reservation phase and than the sending phase).
+To mitigate the attack, we introduce a scheme in which all keys are revealed, and therefore, the attacker will lose at least one key in the key graph.
+Therefore, this kind of manipulation is not helpful for the attacker in the long run.
+Yet there is still a slight attack on availability -- more specific: the attacker can hinder someone (but the attacker cannot choose which one) to send within any "meta round" (with "meat-round" I mean one cycle of: reservation phase and then the sending phase).
 How can the attacker achieve this without his attack being detectable?
 Note: The attack happens in the reservation phase.